algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 The aim is to clarify as many dark areas as possible to prevent the engineers from making decisions In a sense, while the Functional Requirements represent the "What/Why" aspect of the project, the Technical Requirements are supposed to represent the "How" of the project.

-# 2. Glossary

-# 3. Project Overview
+# 2. Project Overview

 ## Project Brief

-As fully explained in the [Functional Specifications](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md), our goal in this project is to improve the firmware of an embedded system called "SportShield".
+As fully explained in the [Functional Specifications](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md), our goal in this project is to improve the firmware[^3] of an embedded system[^13] called "SportShield".
 This "SportShield" is an anti-theft device intended only for snowboards and skis at present.
 It consists of a box equipped with a set of electronic and mechanical equipment, containing a steel cable to be wrapped around the object to be secured.

 How does this SportShield work?

 When the cable is wrapped and the box is in a locked state, the device is looking for any physical disturbances.
 If any movement or vibration of the box is detected as a possible theft, it turns on a strong alarm, more or less loud according to the level of disturbance (intensity and duration of the movement).
 At the same time, it sends a warning notification to the owner by a dedicated smartphone application, using the internet network.
-To stop the alarm or unlock the shield, the owner uses the application and it processes via Bluetooth or NFC.
+To stop the alarm or unlock the shield, the owner uses the application and it processes via Bluetooth or NFC[^7].
-Also, during the locked period, the device will send regularly the GPS position and battery level by the 2G network, to a remote server communicating with the app.
+Also, during the locked period, the device will send regularly the GPS position and battery level by the 2G network[^12], to a remote server communicating with the app.
 The aim is to make the SportShield as rustic and resilient as possible, minimizing direct user interactions with the hardware and keeping them remote, via the Bluetooth app.

 ## Hardware

 This project is not about the entire conception of the device from scratch.
-To be able to develop the firmware of the device we needed only the electronic and informatic parts of the project being developed.
+To be able to develop the firmware[^3] of the device we needed only the electronic and informatic parts of the project being developed.
 Thus, we received :

-- The electronic card (which gathers and links by soldered circuits all the micro-electronic) of the embedded system, which includes :
+- The electronic card (which gathers and links by soldered circuits all the micro-electronic) of the embedded system[^13], which includes :
-  - **A programmable board**: a "Seeed Xiao BLE nRF52840 Sense" (more details below)
+  - **A programmable board[^9]**: a "Seeed Xiao BLE nRF52840 Sense" (more details below)
-  - **SIM card holder**: a "SIM800L GSM/GPRS 2G" version "S2-1065J-Z143N"
+  - **SIM[^11] card holder**: a "SIM800L GSM/GPRS 2G" version "S2-1065J-Z143N"
   - **GPS module**: a "CD-PA1010D GNSS patch antenna module"
-  - **12V DC converter** : Based on a MT3608 DC-DC converter microchip, the circuit provides exactly 12.7V (the MT3608 handles "2V-24V ➔ 3V-28V" with 2A).
+  - **12V DC Converter[^2]** : Based on a MT3608 DC-DC Converter[^2] microchip, the circuit provides exactly 12.7V (the MT3608 handles "2V-24V ➔ 3V-28V" with 2A).
-  - **4V DC converter** : Based on the same MT3608 as above, this circuit provides exactly 4.13V.
+  - **4V DC Converter[^2]** : Based on the same MT3608 as above, this circuit provides exactly 4.13V.
-  - 3x **electronic-switch** circuits: basically, it is just a MOSFET transistor.
+  - 3x **electronic-switch** circuits: basically, it is just a MOSFET[^6] transistor.
 Two are a "DMG1012t" and the last is not referenced.
   - 4x **2 pins plugs**: to connect the external components
 ![map of the whole board](data/circuits.png)
 - The pluggable components :
   - **Battery** : a "LP603449" Lithium-Polymer battery ► 3.7V ► 1100mAh ► 4.3Wh (2 pins plug)
   - **Electromagnetic lock** : a 12V/500mA DC electromagnetic lock (2 pins plug)
   - **Buzzer** : a 3V-24V DC piezzo-electric buzzer (2 pins plug)
-  - **NFC antenna**: a "Molex 1462360031" NFC antenna directly plugged into the main board for NFC communication.
+  - **NFC[^7] antenna**: a "Molex 1462360031" NFC[^7] antenna directly plugged into the main board for NFC[^7] communication.
 (2 pins plug)
-  - **2G antenna**: pluggable on the SIM module (2 pins plug)
+  - **2G antenna**: pluggable on the SIM[^11] module (2 pins plug)
-  - **SIM card**: a 2G nano-SIM in its micro-SIM adapter, pluggable in the SIM holder
+  - **SIM[^11] card**: a 2G nano-SIM[^11] in its micro-SIM[^11] adapter, pluggable in the SIM[^11] holder
 ![all the pluggable components](data/components.png)

 ## Software

-This project uses C/C++ through the Arduino® IDE, to develop the firmware of the Seeed board.
+This project uses C/C++ through the Arduino® IDE[^4], to develop the firmware[^3] of the Seeed board.
 The company gave us their first version of the software they coded ([here to download](data/arduino-code-05-03.zip)), which includes all the features exposed in the [Functional Specifications](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md).

 The usage of public libraries is allowed.